As recounted by Rosemary MacGeoghegan [nee Wood]

 By 1905, Magadriena had left the family.
 Harry and his two sons moved to South End to stay with their mother / grandmother.
 At a very early age, the Wood family were frequent visitors to Schoenmakerskop and, as the boys grew older, they would ride their bicycles to Schoenies to spend their school holidays there.
 Both boys attended the Grey Institute and when George finished his schooling at the age of fifteen years, he found work with Mitchell Cotts Shipping in Strand Street.
 After church on Sundays, George and Clarry would still cycle to Schoenies for a swim and roam along the coastline and rocks for dunnage which they left in a case until they were able to build a “shack” for themselves.
 George often spoke of the lovely smell of “flowers” which grew in the area and covered the sand dunes as you approached Schoenies from Walmer.
 It was at this point that one would get a whiff of the tangy smell of the sea and the excitement of a dip in the cool water after a long cycle from South End.

 By 1915, the boys were able to erect a “shack” on the hill at the T-junction.
 All building materials that were needed were brought out to Schoenies on their bicycles.
-One weekend at the “shack”, George could not sleep due to his brother’s snoring.
+During one weekend at the “shack”, George could not sleep due to his brother’s snoring.
 He woke him up and then realised his mistake as it was not his brother but on investigation found a puff adder sleeping under the building material.

 When the plots at Schoenmakerskop were auctioned in 1918, George gave his father Harry Wood money to purchase a plot for the family.
 This he did but bought the plot erf 23 in his name.
 Many years later George was able to transfer it into his name.
 Having purchased their plot, George & Clarry, together with Harry, moved the “shack”, which was like a very large box onto their plot and over time were able to erect a verandah around the “box”, using the dunnage that had been collected from the rocks over the years.